 - Beam Width:- 14 mm

 Perfect for intermediate players and beginners, Yonex Astrox 9 Strung Badminton Racket is one of the top badminton rackets by Yonex.
-Yonex is known for producing high-quality badminton racket for everyone and this racket is one of them.
-With the isometric head shape, this badminton racket helps you hit power shots even when the shuttlecock does not hit the centre of the stringbed.
-The weight of this badminton racket is 85 grams which is considered to be perfect for beginners and intermediate players.
+Yonex is known for producing high-quality badminton rackets for everyone and this racket is one of them.
+With the isometric head shape, this badminton racket helps you hit power shots even when the shuttlecock does not hit the center of the stringbed.
+The weight of this badminton racket is 85 grams which are considered to be perfect for beginners and intermediate players.
 This badminton racket is perfect for players who are still on the learning curve.

 2. Victor Jet Speed S 11-Q G5 Speed Series

 - Beam Width:- 10 mm

 This amazing badminton racket features an ultra-thin frame which helps in accelerating the swings and also aids in enhancing the anti-torsion performance.
 The technology which is used to make this badminton racket is Energy Bow Upgrade technology.
 This technology greatly enhances the flexibility of the racket which helps in generating great power.
 It is perfect for you if you play in doubles and specialize in speedy attacks.